Table of Contents[Hide][Show]

 If you have a driveway, don’t leave it empty.

 If you don’t have a second car, ask the neighbors if they would like to use it while you’re gone.
-That’s what my next door neighbors used to do.
+That’s what my next-door neighbors used to do when they were off on one of their many adventures.
 We never had a driveway, so we loved the chance to park there and have a shorter trip to the door on grocery day!

 SheBuysTravel Tip: Just remember to lock the car you leave in the driveway and keep any valuables out of sight.